+- Work with risk assessment

+organizations and service providers,

+to conduct site by site mission

-- Work with risk assessment organizations and service providers, to conduct site-by-site missioncritical risk analyses to identify vulnerabilities that could affect NS/EP communications and operations; and provide adequate funding and resources for departments and agencies to identify, mitigate, and remediate vulnerabilities that could affect individual critical mission functions - Establish a mechanism to coordinate infrastructure data requests from Federal, State, and local governments to the information and communications sector - Work with industry to develop and implement a cross-functional threat warning system that both carriers and the Government could adopt as part of their internal threat warning and response procedures; and coordinate with industry to develop a process for sanitizing threat information for distribution
+critical risk analyses to identify

+vulnerabilities that could affect

+NS/EP communications and

+operations; and provide adequate

+funding and resources for

+departments and agencies to

+identify, mitigate, and remediate

+vulnerabilities that could affect

+individual critical mission functions;

+- Establish a mechanism to coordinate infrastructure data requests from Federal, State, and local Governments to the information and communications sector;

+- Work with industry to develop and implement a cross-functional threat warning system that both carriers and the Government could adopt as part of their internal threat warning and response procedures; and coordinate with industry to develop a process

+for sanitizing threat information for distribution; and

-Adopt telecommunications services procurement security policy guidelines that provide incentives to companies that follow best practices established by the Network Reliability and Interoperability Council, high levels of security standards, and other recognized business contingency principles.
+Adopt telecommunications services procurement security policy guidelines that provide incentives to companies that follow best practices established by the NRIC, high levels of security standards, and other recognized business contingency principles.

-In order to mitigate risks associated with trusted access issues, the NSTAC recommended that the President, in accordance with responsibilities and existing mechanisms established by Executive Order 12472, Assignment of National Security and Emergency Preparedness Telecommunications Functions, direct the appropriate departments and agencies to:
+To mitigate risks associated with trusted access issues, the NSTAC recommended that the President direct the appropriate departments and agencies to:

-- Coordinate with industry and State and local Governments to develop guidance for: - creating national standards and capabilities for national security background checks, screening, and National Crime Information Center reviews - identifying the criteria for inclusion in background checks - identifying who should be subject to background checks. - Lead the research and development and standards bodies efforts to make available a standard "tamper-proof," certificate-based picture identification technology to enable the positive identification of individuals at critical sites
+- Coordinate with industry and State and local Governments to develop guidance for: - creating national standards and capabilities for national security background checks, screening, and National Crime Information Center reviews - identifying the criteria for inclusion in background checks - identifying who should be subject to background checks - Lead the research and development and standards bodies efforts to make available a standard "tamperproof," certificate-based picture identification technology to enable the positive identification of individuals at critical sites; - Coordinate with industry to develop a national plan for controlling access at the perimeter of a disaster area, in coordination with State and local Governments.
+This plan should be incorporated in the Federal Response Plan; and

-- Coordinate with industry to develop a national plan for controlling access at the perimeter of a disaster area, in coordination with State and local Governments.
-This plan should be incorporated in the Federal Response Plan - Adopt telecommunications service procurement security policy guidelines that provide positive incentives to those companies that follow Network Reliability and Interoperability Council best practices for access control.
+Adopt telecommunications service procurement security policy guidelines that provide positive incentives to those companies that follow NRIC best practices for access control.

 Following the NSTAC XXVI Meeting held on April 30, 2003, the IES created the Trusted Access Task Force (TATF), as a follow-on to the work of the VTF, specifically its Trusted Access Report.
 The TATF was charged to examine how industry and the Government can work together to address concerns associated with implementing a national security background check program for access to key facilities.
-Future editions of the NSTAC Issue Review will summarize the activities and deliberations of the TATF once the group completes its report with Presidential recommendations.
+(See the Trusted Access section in the Active Issues section of this NSTAC Issue Review.)

+IES Plans Working Group, A Review of Physical Security, September 1991.

-- Vulnerabilities Task Force Report: Chain of Control, March 2003. - Vulnerabilities Task Force Report: Telecom Hotels, March 2003. - Vulnerabilities Task Force Report: Trusted Access, March 2003.
+Vulnerabilities Task Force Report: Chain of Control, March 2003.

+Vulnerabilities Task Force Report: Telecom Hotels, March 2003.

+Vulnerabilities Task Force Report: Trusted Access, March 2003.

-• Vulnerabilities Task Force Report: Internet Peering Security, April 2003.
+Vulnerabilities Task Force Report: Internet Peering Security, April 2003.